slashtechno/simple-nas/SETUP_GUIDE.md

 ### 4.4 Copyparty-only / Funnel-ready setup

-If you only want to expose Copyparty via Tailscale Funnel (no reverse proxy), configure your compose so Copyparty binds to the loopback interface.
+If you only want to expose Copyparty via Tailscale Funnel (no reverse proxy), configure your compose so Copyparty runs on port 3923.
 This keeps the file server reachable only from the host and lets Tailscale Funnel forward public HTTPS to the local port.

 Example `copyparty` excerpt for `docker-compose.yml`: